History of printing: Digital press (1993)

-Frescography is a method for reproduction/creation of murals using digital printing methods, invented in 1998 by Rainer Maria Latzke, and patented in 2000.
-The frescography is based on digitally cut-out motifs which are stored in a database.
-CAM software programs then allow to enter the measurements of a wall or ceiling to create a mural design with low resolution motifs.
-Since architectural elements such as beams, windows or doors can be integrated, the design will result in an accurately and tailor-fit wall mural.
-Once a design is finished, the low resolution motifs are converted into the original high resolution images and are printed on canvas by Wide-format printers.
-The canvas then can be applied to the wall in a wall-paperhanging like procedure and will then look like on-site created mural.

 3D printing

 Three-dimensional printing is a method of converting a virtual 3D model into a physical object.
 3D printing is a category of rapid prototyping technology.
 3D printers typically work by 'printing' successive layers on top of the previous to build up a three dimensional object.
 3D printers are generally faster, more affordable and easier to use than other additive fabrication technologies.

 Technological developments

 Woodcut

 Woodcut is a relief printing artistic technique in printmaking in which an image is carved into the surface of a block of wood, with the printing parts remaining level with the surface while the non-printing parts are removed, typically with gouges.
 The areas to show 'white' are cut away with a knife or chisel, leaving the characters or image to show in 'black' at the original surface level.
 The block is cut along the grain of the wood (unlike wood engraving where the block is cut in the end-grain).
 In Europe beechwood was most commonly used; in Japan, a special type of cherry wood was popular.

 Woodcut first appeared in ancient China.
 From 6th century onward, woodcut icons became popular and especially flourished in Chinese Buddhism.
 Since the 10th century, woodcut pictures appeared as illustrations in Chinese books, on banknotes such as Jiaozi (currency), and as single sheet images.
 Woodcut New Year pictures are also very popular with the Chinese.

 In China and Tibet printed images mostly remained tied as illustrations to accompanying text until the modern period.
 The earliest woodblock printed book, the Diamond Sutra contains a large image as frontispiece, and many Buddhist texts contain some images.
 Later some notable Chinese artists designed woodcuts for books, the individual print develop in China in the form of New Year picture as an art-form in the way it did in Europe and Japan.